cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/performance.md

 The amount of code being executed on the device is as important as delays delivering compressed files. https://nolanlawson.com/2021/02/23/javascript-performance-beyond-bundle-size/

-Asking less capable devices to execute MBs of javascript takes so long to become interactive the page is useless and cheap devices like amazon fire will often crash.
+Asking less capable devices to execute MBs of javascript takes so long to become interactive the page is useless and inexpensive devices like amazon fire will often crash.
 We don't see these problems when we test our D3 dashboards on low end devices because they deliver interactive charts with much smaller code size.

 ## Translations